-It is also increasingly evident that atmospheric CO2 concentrations are responsible for increased acidity of the surface ocean (Caldeira and Wickett, 2003), with potentially dire future consequences for corals and other marine organisms that build their skeletons and shells from calcium carbonate.
-Ocean acidification is a powerful reason, in addition to climate change, to care about the carbon cycle and the accumulation of CO2 in the atmosphere (Orr et al., 2005).
+ocean (Caldeira and Wickett, 2003), with potentially dire future consequences for corals and other marine organisms that build their skeletons and shells from calcium carbonate.
+Ocean acidification is a powerful reason, in addition to climate change, to care about the carbon cycle and the accumulation of CO_2 in the atmosphere (Orr et al., 2005).

-4. WHY THE CARBON BUDGET OF NORTH AMERICA?
+I.4 WHY THE CARBON BUDGET OF NORTH AMERICA?

-2 The continent of North America has been identified as both a significant source and a significant sink 3 of atmospheric CO2 (IPCC, 2001; Pacala et al. 2001; Goodale et al., 2002; Gurney et al., 2002; EIA, 4 2005).
-More than a quarter (27%) of global carbon emissions, from the combination of fossil-fuel burning 5 and cement manufacturing, are attributable to North America (United States, Canada, and Mexico) 6 (Marland et al., 2003).
-North American plants remove CO2 from the atmosphere and store it as carbon in 7 plant biomass and soil organic matter, mitigating to some degree the anthropogenic sources.
-The 8 magnitude of the "North American sink" has been previously estimated at anywhere from less than 100 9 Mt C per year to slightly more than 2000 Mt C per year (Turner et al., 1995; Fan et al., 1998), with a 10 value near 350 to 750 Mt C per year most likely (Houghton et al., 1999; Goodale et al., 2002; Gurney et 11 al., 2002).
-The North American sink is thus, a substantial, if highly uncertain, fraction, from 15% to 12 essentially 100%, of the extra-tropical Northern Hemisphere terrestrial sink estimated to be in the range of 13 600 to 2300 Mt C per year during the 1980s (Prentice et al., 2001).
-It is also a reasonably large fraction 14 (perhaps near 30%) of the global terrestrial sink estimated at 1900 Mt C per year for the 1980s (but with a 15 range of uncertainty from a large sink of 3800 Mt C per year to a small source of 300 Mt C per year 16 (Prentice et al., 2001).
-The global terrestrial sink absorbs approximately one quarter of the carbon added 17 to the atmosphere by human activities, but with uncertainties linked to the uncertainties in the size of that 18 sink.
-Global atmospheric carbon concentrations would be substantially higher than they are without the 19 partially mitigating influence of the sink in North America.
-However, estimates of that sink vary widely, 20 and it needs to be better quantified.
-21 Some mechanisms that might be responsible for the North American terrestrial sink are reasonably 22 well known.
-These mechanisms include, but are not limited to, the regrowth of forests following 23 abandonment of agriculture, changes in fire and other disturbance regimes, historical climate change, and 24 fertilization of ecosystem production by nitrogen deposition and elevated atmospheric CO2 (Dilling et al., 25 2003; Foley et al., 2004).
-Recent studies have indicated that some of these processes are likely more 26 important than others for the current North American carbon sink, with regrowth of forests on former 27 agricultural land generally considered to be a major contributor, and with, perhaps, a significant 28 contribution from enhanced plant growth in response to higher concentrations of atmospheric CO2 (CO2 29 fertilization) (Caspersen et al., 2000; Schimel et al., 2000; Houghton, 2002).
-But significant uncertainties 30 remain (Caspersen et al., 2000; Schimel et al., 2000; Houghton, 2002), with some arguing that even the 31 experimental evidence for CO2 fertilization is equivocal at the larger spatial scales necessary for a 32 significant terrestrial sink (e.g., Nowak et al., 2004; Friedlingstein et al., 2006).
-The future of the current 33 North American terrestrial sink is highly uncertain, and it depends on which mechanisms are the 34 dominant drivers now and in the future.
+The continent of North America has been identified as both a significant source and a significant sink of atmospheric CO2 (IPCC, 2001; Pacala et al., 2001; Goodale et al., 2002; Gurney et al., 2002; EIA, 2005).
+More than a quarter (27%) of global carbon emissions, from the combination of fossilfuel burning and cement manufacturing, are attributable to North America (United States, Canada, and Mexico) (Marland et al., 2003).
+North American plants remove CO2 from the atmosphere and store it as carbon in plant biomass and soil organic matter, mitigating to some degree the human-caused (anthropogenic) sources.
+The magnitude of the "North American sink" has been previously estimated at anywhere from less than 100 Mt C per year to slightly more than 2000 Mt C per year (Turner et al., 1995; Fan et al., 1998), with a value near 350 to 750 Mt C per year most likely (Houghton et al., 1999; Goodale et al., 2002; Gurney et al., 2002).
+The North American sink is thus, a substantial, if highly uncertain, fraction, from 15% to essentially 100%, of the extra-tropical Northern Hemisphere terrestrial sink estimated to be in the range of 600 to 2300 Mt C per year during the 1980s (Prentice et al., 2001).
+It is also a reasonably large fraction (perhaps near 30%) of the global terrestrial sink estimated at 1900 Mt C per year for the 1980s (but with a range of uncertainty from a large sink of 3800 Mt C per year to a small source of 300 Mt C per year (Prentice et al., 2001).
+The global terrestrial sink absorbs approximately one quarter of the carbon added to the atmosphere by human activities, but with uncertainties linked to the uncertainties in the size of that sink.
+Global atmospheric carbon concentrations would be substantially higher than they are without the partially mitigating influence of the sink in North America.
+However, estimates of that sink vary widely, and it needs to be better quantified.

+Some mechanisms that might be responsible for the North American terrestrial sink are reasonably well known.
+These mechanisms include, but are not limited to, the regrowth of forests following abandonment of agriculture, changes in fire and other disturbance regimes, historical climate change, and fertilization of ecosystem production by nitrogen deposition and elevated atmospheric CO_2 (Dilling et al., 2003; Foley et al., 2004).
+Recent studies have indicated that some of these processes are likely more important than others for the current North American carbon sink, with regrowth of forests on former agricultural land generally considered to be a major contributor, and with, perhaps, a significant contribution from enhanced plant growth in response to higher concentrations of atmospheric CO_2 (CO_2) fertilization) (Caspersen et al., 2000; Schimel et al., 2000; Houghton, 2002).
+But significant uncertainties remain (Caspersen et al., 2000; Schimel et al., 2000; Houghton, 2002), with some arguing that even the experimental evidence for CO2 fertilization is equivocal at the larger spatial scales necessary for a significant terrestrial sink (e.g., Nowak et al., 2004; Friedlingstein et al., 2006).
+The future of the current North American terrestrial sink is highly uncertain, and it depends on which mechanisms are the dominant drivers now and in the future.